-The upper panels of figure 4 and 5 plot the MCSS with a 95% Bayesian credible interval for selected parties and the lower panels shows the vanilla scores for the two countries.
+The upper panels of Figs. 4 and 5 plot the MCSS with a 95% BCI for selected parties, and the lower panels show the vanilla scores for the two countries.
 The BCI resembles a frequentist confidence interval, but has a different interpretation.
 A BCI refers to the interval where the parameter lies with a probability of 95%.
-Instead, the 95%-confidence interval indicates where a parameter lies in 95% of the hypothetical replications of the analysis.
-Note, that while overlapping confidence intervals imply that the two estimates are statistically indistinguishable, overlapping BICs merely mean that there is some (computable) probability that the parties favor the same position.
+Instead, the 95% confidence interval indicates where a parameter lies in 95% of the hypothetical replications of the analysis.
+Note that whereas overlapping confidence intervals imply that the two estimates are statistically indistinguishable, overlapping BICs merely mean that there is some (computable) probability that the parties favor the same position.

 The MCSS suggest that parties change their left-right positions over time but their overall ordering on the left-right dimension remains stable.
-This general pattern is in line with the literature arguing that party systems are relatively stable and change only gradually over time (Lipset and Rokkan, 1967; Hanley, 1999; Mair, 1999; Bartolini and Mair, 1990; Mair, 2001).
+This general pattern is in line with the literature arguing that party systems are relatively stable and change only gradually over time (Lipset and Rokkan 1967; Bartolini and Mair 1990; Hanley 1999; Mair 1999; Mair 2001).
 The vanilla scores in turn are subject to a puzzling extreme volatility with large zigzag movements of parties.
-In some instance Swedish parties jump through a quarter of the policy space from one election to the next (e.g. the Communists), leapfrog (Social Democrats with the People's Party) and shift in parallel from over elections (e.g. 1990).
-Furthermore, the vanilla scores indicate that in the 2007 Swedish parliamentary elections parties suddenly converged almost entirely to a single point which is certainly not in line with the political reality.
+In some instance, Swedish parties jump through a quarter of the policy space from one election to the next (e.g., the Communists), leapfrog (Social Democrats with the People's Party), and shift in parallel from over elections (e.g., 1990).
+Furthermore, the vanilla scores indicate that in the 2007 Swedish parliamentary elections parties suddenly converged almost entirely to a single point, which is certainly not in line with the political reality.

-For France, most surprisingly are the scores for the right wing Front National which vanilla locates in the 1990s on the same position as UDF and UMP.
+For France, most surprising are the scores for the right-wing Front National, which vanilla locates in the 1990s on the same position as UDF and UMP.
 In 2007, the party is even put in the middle of the political spectrum, close to the Greens and Socialists.
-In this election, Front National became famous for advocating the right wing policy "Les Francais d'abord" (French First) which includes the expulsion of all foreigners and more recently the prohibition of mosques.
-The MCSS in turn place the Front National at the far right of the political spectrum being very different from the UDF.
+In this election, Front National advocated the right-wing policy "Les Français d'abord" (French First), which includes the expulsion of immigrants and more recently the prohibition of new mosques.
+The MCSS in turn place the Front National at the far right of the political spectrum, being very different from the UDF.
 In fact, the average posterior distance between these two parties is 3.2 left-right points in 2002 and 2007.
-The posterior probability that this distance is smaller than zero, that is that the UDF is actually to the right of Front National, is 1.65% (for the same two elections).
-Note, that this pattern remains when we exchange our key assumptions.
+The posterior probability that this distance is smaller than zero, that is, that the UDF is actually to the right of Front National, is 1.65% (for the same two elections).
+Note that this pattern remains when we exchange our key assumptions.